centreon/centreon-documentation/cloud/resources/known-issues.md

 ## Notifications

+* Time period exceptions are not considered for notifications.

 * Changes are not displayed immediately when editing a notification rule.

    **Workaround**: Refresh the page to display the correct parameters.